 To ensure minimal interruptions to your users, you can enable connection draining on backend services.
 Such interruptions might happen when a backend is terminated, removed manually, or removed by an autoscaler.
 To learn more about using connection draining to minimize service interruptions, see Enabling connection draining.

-Protocol to the backends
+Protocol for communicating with the backends

 When you configure a backend service for the TCP proxy load balancer, you set the protocol that the backend service uses to communicate with the backends.
 You can choose either SSL or TCP.
 The load balancer uses only the protocol that you specify, and does not attempt to negotiate a connection with the other protocol.